piffpaffpuff/woocommerce-delivery-notes/readme.txt

 * Forked and extended from original plugin for Jigoshop ("Jigoshop Delivery Notes" at GitHub)

 == Upgrade Notice ==

+= 1.2.1 =
+The sequential order numbers plugin requires at least WooCommerce 1.5.3.

 = 1.2 =
 Major additions & improvements: Now with basic invoice support.
 Code cleanup & improvements.
 Added new partial translations, updated German translations plus .pot file for translators.
 Also, new plugin authorship!